 - Minimalist hood with drawcord

-- Full-length zipper can be opened up for quilt use and provides easy temperature regulation
+- A full-length zipper can be opened up for quilt use and provides easy temperature regulation

 - Two-way zipper